What is a Candidate?

 However, this definition does not include any candidate for a political party executive committee.

-Must hand in to be filed, so that you can collect contribution and petitions.
+Must turn in to be an announced candidate, so that you may collect contributions and petitions.

 Last change to accept contributions information

 Notice: A felon must have clemency to run for office